 We offer a Running Club which trains before School in Battersea Park once a week as well as two morning fitness sessions all of which are open to all children who wish to join.
 All children are encouraged to set personal goals and targets throughout the year.

-At Garden House, swimming is part of the Curriculum from Preparatory all the way through to Year 6.
+At Garden House, swimming is part of the Curriculum from Preparatory all the way through to Upper School II.
 We believe that swimming is an essential life skill and therefore our Curriculum includes water confidence, stroke development and personal survival skills.

 To encourage and recognise progression, pupils can achieve both ASA and GHS Swimming Awards during school lessons.
-Every pupil has the opportunity to represent their House in an annual Interhouse Swimming Gala and for those children in Year 2-6 that would like to have an extra swimming lesson, a School Swimming Club is available.
+Every pupil has the opportunity to represent their House in an annual Interhouse Swimming Gala and Swimming clubs and squads are available.

-Upper Boys take part in weekly tennis lessons in the summer term taken by specialist coaches.
+Tennis lessons take place in the summer term.
 The aim is to develop their basic techniques, game knowledge and have match practice.
-There is also a weekly After School Tennis Club for year 3 upwards which is held in Battersea Park.
+There is also a weekly after school Tennis Club for Middle School I upwards which is held in Battersea Park.

 Teaching the child to control emotions and subsequently maintain capability for analytical thinking under pressure, is vital both for their ability to deploy strategy, as well as to the overarching principal of good 'gamesmanship'.